 Hearing loss is typically categorized as mild, moderate, severe, or profound.
 In some cases, you might have mild hearing loss in certain frequencies and moderate loss in others, which is often referred to as mild-moderate hearing loss.

 Why does this matter?
-OTC and telehealth hearing aids (like Sennheiser and Sony listed above) are generally best suited for mild to moderate hearing loss.
+OTC and telehealth hearing aids (like Sennheiser and Eargo listed above) are generally best suited for mild to moderate hearing loss.
 If you have severe or profound hearing loss, the "best" hearing aid for you will likely come from the locally prescribed category, as these devices can be better customized to meet more complex needs.

 Shape of Hearing Loss